Itinerary at a glance

 After a short 4km ferry ride from the Danish town of Helsingør, in the Swedish region of Scania (Skåne in Swedish), Helsingborg is situated right on top of the ocean, and packed with marvellous buildings from the 1100s.
 Your hotel is located in the center of Helsingborg with easy access to the city’s main attractions, like the medieval watchtower Kärnan and St. Mary’s Church.
-On the evening of the arrival day, your trip administrators come to meet and greet you at your hotel for a debriefing about the week that follows.

 Starting with a ride along the promenade in Helsingborg you will soon pass Sofiero Palace and Gardens.
 The park is a thriving oasis and was awarded in 2010 as “Europes Most Beautiful Park”.
 You ride along the coast through the quaint little fishing villages and small boat marinas of Domsten and Viken.
 The tour continues up towards Höganäs where you can see and buy the world famous salt-glazed Höganäs ceramics.
 The journey crosses the Kulla Peninsula, passing vineyards and small farm shops before you get to Ängelholm were you spend the night.